Chief Secretary (Singapore): Evolution after World War II

 Following the dissolution of the Straits Settlements, Singapore became a crown colony on 1 April 1946.
 Its Governor restored the civil government, while Penang and Malacca, previously part of the Straits Settlements, were incorporated into the newly formed Malayan Union.
 In view of this, the post of the Colonial Secretary of the Straits Settlements was renamed Colonial Secretary of Singapore, with Sir Patrick McKerron as the first to hold this post.
 After the Rendel Constitution took effect from February 1955, the post was renamed as Chief Secretary of Singapore, in response to the growing post-war self-governance movements in Singapore, and to the change in the functions and powers.

 In the 1950s, constitutional amendments were made several times in preparation for self-governance in Singapore.
-In June 1959, the State of Singapore was established according to constitutional arrangements; under British suzerainty, the Governor was replaced by the Yang di-Pertuan Negara while the position of Chief Secretary was abolished.
+In June 1959, the State of Singapore was established according to constitutional arrangements; under British suzerainty, the Governor was replaced by the Yang di-Pertuan Negara of Singapore while the position of Chief Secretary was abolished.
 E. B. David was the last person to hold this position in colonial Singapore.
 Since then, Singapore's governing powers fell into the hands of the newly created Prime Minister of Singapore and his cabinet.
 From 1946 to 1959, only four colonial officials held the post of Colonial Secretary or Chief Secretary in post-war Singapore.